helm/helm-www/docs/helm/helm_template.md

       --pass-credentials                           pass credentials to all domains
-      --password string                            chart repository password where to locate the requested chart --plain-http                                 use insecure HTTP connections for the chart download --post-renderer postRendererString           the path to an executable to be used for post rendering.
-If it exists in $PATH, the binary will be used, otherwise it will try to look for the executable at the given path
+      --password string                            chart repository password where to locate the requested chart --plain-http                                 use insecure HTTP connections for the chart download --post-renderer postRendererString           the name of a postrenderer type plugin to be used for post rendering.
+If it exists, the plugin will be used
       --post-renderer-args postRendererArgsSlice   an argument to the post-renderer (can specify multiple) (default []) --release-name                               use release name in the output-dir path.
-      --render-subchart-notes                      if set, render subchart notes along with the parent --replace                                    re-use the given name, only if that name is a deleted release which remains in the history.
+      --render-subchart-notes                      if set, render subchart notes along with the parent --replace                                    reuse the given name, only if that name is a deleted release which remains in the history.
 This is unsafe in production
+      --repo string                                chart repository url where to locate the requested chart --rollback-on-failure                        if set, Helm will rollback (uninstall) the installation upon failure.
+The --wait flag will be default to "watcher" if --rollback-on-failure is set
-      --repo string                                chart repository url where to locate the requested chart --set stringArray                            set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+      --server-side                                object updates run in the server instead of the client (default true) --set stringArray                            set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
       --set-file stringArray                       set values from respective files specified via the command line (can specify multiple or separate values with commas: key1=path1,key2=path2)
-      --set-json stringArray                       set JSON values on the command line (can specify multiple or separate values with commas: key1=jsonval1,key2=jsonval2)
+      --set-json stringArray                       set JSON values on the command line (can specify multiple or separate values with commas: key1=jsonval1,key2=jsonval2 or using json format: {"key1": jsonval1, "key2": "jsonval2"})
       --set-literal stringArray                    set a literal STRING value on the command line --set-string stringArray                     set STRING values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
   -s, --show-only stringArray                      only show manifests rendered from the given templates